On the notion of metaplectic Barbasch-Vogan duality: Introduction and the main results

-\begin{introtheorem} Let $\check \CO\in \mathrm{Nil}(\check \g)$ and denote by $I_{\check \CO}$ the maximal ideal of $\oU(\g)$ with infinitesimal character $\chi_{\check \CO}$.
+\begin{introtheorem} Let $\check \CO\in \overline{\mathrm{Nil}}(\check \g)$ and denote by $I_{\check \CO}$ the maximal ideal of $\oU(\g)$ with infinitesimal character $\chi_{\check \CO}$.
 Then the associated variety of $I_{\check \CO}$ equals the closure of $\tilde{\mathrm d}_{\mathrm{BV}}(\check \CO)$. \end{introtheorem}

-\begin{remark} In the case of the Langlands dual, the corresponding result is a theorem (resp. definition) of Barbasch-Vogan on the representation-theoretical interpretation of the Lusztig-Spaltenstein (resp.
-Barbasch-Vogan) duality.
-See Theorem \ref{DesBV}.
-Our proof of Theorem \ref{thm16} is reduced to this case via the technique of theta lifting (for complex dual pairs in the stable range). \end{remark}
+\begin{remark} In the case of the Langlands dual, the corresponding result is a theorem of Barbasch-Vogan giving a representation-theoretical interpretation of the Lusztig-Spaltenstein duality.
+This will be reviewed in \Cref{sec:review}.
+Our first proof of Theorem \ref{thm16} (\Cref{sec:proof1}) is reduced to this case via the technique of theta lifting (for complex dual pairs in the stable range). \end{remark}

 \begin{remark} The afore-mentioned result of Barbasch-Vogan is based on their work \cite{BVPri1,BVPri2} on the classification of primitive ideals in terms of Weyl group representations and Springer correspondence.
-Our metaplectic Barbasch-Vogan dual map $\tdBV$ may also be defined \'a la Barbasch-Vogan.
-For the purpose of this note, we have adopted a more direct approach. \end{remark}
+Our second proof (\Cref{sec:proof2}) is based on the interpretation of the Kazhdan-Lusztig conjectures for non-integral infinitesimal character given in \cite{VoIC4,ABV}, and the metaplectic dual map $\tilde{\mathrm d}_{\mathrm{BV}}$ is modeled by that in \cite{BVUni}. \end{remark}

 Write $\widetilde{\Sp}_{2n}(\R)$ for the metaplectic double cover of the real symplectic group $\Sp_{2n}(\R)$.
 Recall that a smooth Fr\'echet representation of moderate growth of a real reductive group is called a Casselman-Wallach representation \cite{Ca89,Wa2} if its Harish-Chandra module has finite length.
 Following Barbasch and Vogan \cite{ABV,BVUni}, we make the following definition.